Wednesday 27 May – Wednesday 3 June

 – Dreamtime story-telling and displays try NITV, SBS and ABC all have some exciting content available

 Local Reconciliation Groups can request small amounts of funds.

-Reconciliation NSW is offering our network of LRG’s a small amount of funding to assist with the planning of events to celebrate National Reconciliation Week.
+Reconciliation NSW is offering our network of LRG’s a small amount of funding to assist with the planning of online events to celebrate National Reconciliation Week.

 We encourage LRG’s in partnership with local Aboriginal groups or organisations, to strengthen relationships between Aboriginal and non-Aboriginal people and engage your entire community.